United Nations Climate Change Conference: 2024: COP 29/CMP 19/CMA 6, Baku, Azerbaijan

-2025: COP 30, TBC
+2025: COP 30/CMP 20/CMA 7, Belém, Brazil

-In 2022, during his statement at COP 27, elected-president Lula said he would seek to make Brazil the host of COP 30 in 2025 and would aim to put the venue in one of the country's Amazon states (most of them in the north region), rather than the more populous coastal region.
-This would be the first time that Brazil, which is home to 60% of the Amazon Rainforest, the world's largest intact forest, hosts the event.
-On 11 January 2023, President Lula and the Ministry of Foreign Affairs announced the city of Belém in the state of Pará as the host city of the event.
+In 2022, during his statement at COP 27, president-elect Lula said he would seek to make Brazil the host of COP 30 in 2025 and would aim to put the venue in one of the country's Amazon states (most of them in the north region), rather than the more populous coastal region.
+That would be the first time that Brazil, which is home to 60% of the Amazon rainforest, the world's largest intact forest, hosts the event.
+On 11 January 2023, President Lula and the Ministry of Foreign Affairs announced the city of Belém in the state of Pará as the Brazil's candidate host city of the event.
+On 26 May 2023, it was claimed that a UN Latin America regional group endorsed the city chosen to host the COP 30, a first for a city in the Amazon region.